MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     ```

-1. If you see a warning like this example, don't worry:
+1. Check the output.
+If you see a warning like this example, don't worry.
+This warning is just letting users know about a change to Git's default behaviors.

     ```output
     warning: push.default is unset; its implicit value has changed in